Rep. Waltz sounds alarm on some fed agencies' ongoing closures, leading to delays

 Waltz says there have been delays in resolving disputes between constituents and agencies

-EXCLUSIVE: Rep. Michael Waltz on Tuesday wrote to the offices of Personnel Management (OPB) and Management and Budget (OMB) expressing concern about ongoing closures of federal agency buildings, leading to limited staffing and delays in responses to inquiries.
+EXCLUSIVE: Rep. Michael Waltz on Tuesday wrote to the offices of Personnel Management (OPM) and Management and Budget (OMB) expressing concern about ongoing closures of federal agency buildings, leading to limited staffing and delays in responses to inquiries.

 In the letter, obtained first by Fox News, the Florida Republican says there have been delays in responses to inquiries from congressional offices that are seeking to help resolve disputes between constituents and government agencies.